zenika-open-source/immutadot/.github/CONTRIBUTING.md

 ## How can I contribute ? :man_technologist:
 ### Report a bug :bug:
-If you think you have found a bug, please search [our issue tracker](https://github.com/Zenika/immutadot/issues) to see if anyone has already reported it.<br />
+If you think you have found a bug, please search [our issue tracker][issues] to see if anyone has already reported it.<br />
-If you are the first to have noticed it, please [create an issue](https://github.com/Zenika/immutadot/issues/new), and make sure to provide any information that might help us resolve it.<br />
+If you are the first to have noticed it, please [create an issue][new_issue], and make sure to provide any information that might help us resolve it.<br />
 You are welcome to try and fix it by submitting a pull request if you would like to (see Pull requests section for more information).

 ### Feature requests and enhancements :sparkles:
-We are open to feature requests, be sure to search [our issue tracker](https://github.com/Zenika/immutadot/issues) to see if anyone has already asked for it.<br />
+We are open to feature requests, be sure to search [our issue tracker][issues] to see if anyone has already asked for it.<br />
-If not, please [create an issue](https://github.com/Zenika/immutadot/issues/new) describing what you want, what is your use case, and an example of code.<br />
+If not, please [create an issue][new_issue] describing what you want, what is your use case, and an example of code.<br />
 You are welcome to try and do it yourself by submitting a pull request if you would like to (see Pull requests section for more information).<br />
-As immutad●t is still a very young project, we are also open to enhancement suggestions ; if you think of anything that might help us improve the project, please [create an issue](https://github.com/Zenika/immutadot/issues/new) and we will be happy to discuss it with you.
+As immutad●t is still a very young project, we are also open to enhancement suggestions ; if you think of anything that might help us improve the project, please [create an issue][new_issue] and we will be happy to discuss it with you.

 ### Pull requests :arrow_up:
 #### Installation :package: